The Mathematics of Text Structure: Logic and language

 indeed result in the same simplified diagram: \beq \tikzfig{DEL4}\ \ = \ \ \tikzfig{DEL3} \eeq From this then follows an obvious wiring of {\tt knows}: \ctikzfig{DEL5} This is the same wiring as we had for {\tt is}, which makes sense, since {\tt being} in an ontic context translates to {\tt knowing} in an epistemic context.

-We further develop this link in a dedicated forthcoming paper with Yaared Al-Mehairi, being guided by the conviction that a diagrammatic framework for DEL can be established that directly draws from spoken language, and that moreover allows for accommodate a wide variety of models beyond the propositional and probabilistic ones.
+We hope to further develop this link in a dedicated forthcoming paper, being guided by the conviction that a diagrammatic framework for DEL can be established that directly draws from spoken language, and that moreover allows ust to accommodate a wide variety of models beyond the propositional and probabilistic ones.